rorosaurus/roryhay.es/_posts/2023-01-01-nfc-business-cards.md

 ## What to keep in mind when buying NFC cards

-Personally, I prefer my card to navigate directly to my website, where the user can download the vCard if they want to add it to their address book.
-They can also just keep that tab open to read more about me later!
+Personally, I prefer my card to navigate directly to my website, where the user can choose whether download the vCard.
+(Otherwise they have to import/save/find the contact and navigate to my website from there!)
+They can also just keep my tab open to read more about me later!

 For my project, I bought these NFC cards directly from [AliExpress](https://www.aliexpress.us/item/3256804276946189.html), but you can buy NFC cards from anywhere!
-They also come in a variety of sizes if you don't specifically want a buisness card.
+They also come in a variety of shapes/sizes if you don't specifically want a buisness card.

 The two most popular types of NFC cards you'll encounter are tag213 and tag216.
 Make sure you use these in your search query!
 What's the difference between them though?